-London Air Travel’s Monday Briefing is published every Monday morning at 06:00 GMT providing a weekly digest of air travel news from London and around the world.
+London Air Travel’s Monday Briefing provides a weekly digest of air travel news from London and around the world.

 Here is our archive of posts from 2020: